What is an inferior vena cava (IVC) filter?

 How do I know if I am a candidate for IVC filter removal?

 If the filter in place is one that is retrievable, you may be a candidate for removal.
-The forceps technique offers nearly 100% success in removing all types of retrievable filters.
+The forceps technique currently offers nearly 100% success in removing all types of retrievable filters.
 If you are not sure about the filter type, an office consultation with our Penn IR specialists can help to determine what treatment may be right for you.

 What are the risks associated with IVC filter removal?